DanielGabrys/SystemObslugiPacjentLekarz/README.md

 https://obsluga-pacjent.000webhostapp.com/

 AS USER - create account

-AS DOCTOR - login below (this is one example , tere are more doctors:))
+AS DOCTOR - login below (this is one example , there are more doctors:))

 LOGIN: michka@gmail.com
 PASSWORD :Hello69dg